-My ancestors have established the Olympic games (as a mean of negotiating the crucial things of the ancient world), declaring the old fashionable, but true credo: Citius, Altius, Fortius which is the Latin equivalent of the: Faster, Higher, Stronger.
+My ancestors have established the Olympic games (as a mean of negotiating the crucial things of the ancient world), declaring the old fashioned, but true credo: Citius, Altius, Fortius which is the Latin equivalent of the: Faster, Higher, Stronger.
 It is a good aim to look for, at!

 As a consultant, and as a person genuine caring about the development of people, my aim is to develop the approaches, ideas, processes, and the system may help people to accomplish everything they want.
 It is not self-evident that everybody can.
 Not that it is something everybody wants, wills or he/she is able to follow through!